johandersson/.LOG-hog/resources/help.md

 - **Password Visibility**: When prompted for your password at startup, you can choose to always show the password in plain text by checking the "Always show password in plain text" box.
 This setting is saved and will apply to future password prompts.
 - **Security Notes**: Your log file is encrypted using AES with a key derived from your password.
 The password is only kept in memory while the app runs and is never saved to disk. <span style="color:red">If you forget your password, your data cannot be recovered.</span>
 - **Usage**: When encryption is enabled, you'll be prompted for your password each time you start the app.
 If the password is incorrect, you'll see a clear error message and can retry immediately.
-- **Auto-Clear**: For added security, you can set the app to automatically exit after a period of inactivity (default 30 minutes).
-This clears decrypted data from memory.
-Configure in Settings.
 - **Manual Lock/Unlock**: For immediate security, click the "Lock File" button in the Full Log tab to instantly lock your encrypted log.
 This clears all decrypted data from memory, empties all views, and disables all editing operations.
 A lock message will appear in all relevant areas.
 To unlock, click the "Unlock File" button and re-enter your password.
 - **Performance**: Encryption adds a small delay to saving and loading, but decrypted content is cached in memory for fast access during your session. **Note**: Enabling encryption may cause the program to load slower, especially in the settings tab when applying changes and in the full log view.